Saul Winstein

-Saul Winstein (October 8, 1912 - November 23, 1969) was a Jewish chemist who discovered the Winstein reaction.
+Saul Winstein (October 8, 1912 - November 23, 1969) was a Canadian-American chemist who discovered the Winstein reaction.
 He argued a non-classical cation was needed to explain the stability of the norbornyl cation.
 This fueled a debate with Herbert C. Brown over the existence of σ-delocalized carbocations.
 Winstein also first proposed the concept of an intimate ion pair.
 He was co-author of the Grunwald–Winstein equation, concerning solvolysis rates.

 Richard F. Heck, who earlier in his career had undertaken postgraduate studies with Winstein, won the 2010 Nobel Prize in Chemistry.